ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-back-button/readme.md

 Please refer to the [Ontario Design System](https://designsystem.ontario.ca/components/detail/back-button.html) for current documentation guidance.

+## Disabled state rationale

+`ontario-back-button` intentionally supports a `disabled` state as an exception to the general "avoid disabling actions" guidance used for primary action buttons.

+Why this component is different:

+- Back navigation can be unsafe in transient states (for example, save-in-progress, route guards resolving, or controlled step transitions)
+- Temporarily disabling the back control can prevent accidental navigation and data loss
+- In `href` mode, the component applies `aria-disabled` and removes tab focus to match disabled link semantics

+Use this sparingly.
+Prefer clear messaging whenever possible, and only disable when navigation must be temporarily blocked for correctness/safety.

 ## Accessibility

 The back button uses native `<button>` or `<a>` semantics, making it keyboard and screen-reader compatible by default: